ParabYash/DataPrep-AutoML-Study/README.md

 #### Data Preprocessing and Feature Engineering:

-- a.
-Handling missing values.
+- Handling missing values.
-- b.
-Encoding categorical variables.
+- Encoding categorical variables.
-- c.
-Scaling numerical features.
+- Scaling numerical features.
-- d.
-Creating and selecting features.
+- Creating and selecting features.

-- Machine Learning Workflows:
+  #### Machine Learning Workflows:

-Manual Workflow: Custom preprocessing and feature engineering for Decision Trees and Neural Networks.
+- Manual Workflow: Custom preprocessing and feature engineering for Decision Trees and Neural Networks.
-AutoML Workflow: Automated preprocessing and model building using AutoML pipelines.
+- AutoML Workflow: Automated preprocessing and model building using AutoML pipelines.

-Model Evaluation:
+#### Model Evaluation:

-Binary classification metrics: Accuracy, AUC, and confusion matrix.
+- Binary classification metrics: Accuracy, AUC, and confusion matrix.
-Regression metrics: MSE, RMSE, R², and scatter plots (e.g., predicted vs. actual).
+- Regression metrics: MSE, RMSE, R², and scatter plots (e.g., predicted vs. actual).

-Results and Findings:
+#### Results and Findings:

-Comparison of manual and AutoML workflows.
+- Comparison of manual and AutoML workflows.
-Insights into the limitations of AutoML with complex algorithms like Neural Networks.
+- Insights into the limitations of AutoML with complex algorithms like Neural Networks.
-Recommendations for combining manual preprocessing with automated pipelines.
+- Recommendations for combining manual preprocessing with automated pipelines.

-Research Paper and Presentation:
+### Research Paper:

-Detailed documentation of the project methodologies, findings, and conclusions.
+- Detailed documentation of the project methodologies, findings, and conclusions.

-Data Description
+#### Data Description
 The datasets used in this project include synthetic and real-world data, tailored for:

-Decision Trees: Binary classification tasks.
+- Decision Trees: Binary classification tasks.
-Neural Networks: Regression tasks.
+- Neural Networks: Regression tasks.
 The datasets are processed to demonstrate the application of various preprocessing techniques and their impact on model performance.

 ### Key Findings